Here are 13 creepy Pittsburgh Ghost Stories to scare you this season.

 9. The Dark Place, North Shore

 The North Shore of Pittsburgh is now home to sporting events, restaurants, bars, you name it.
 However, around 260 N. Shore Dr., well before European settlers came to the area, Native Americans were afraid of the area.
 There was apparently an unusual amount of supernatural activity, particularly ghosts of their enemies.
 The area was swampy, dark and creepy.
-It was at one point used for executions.

 10. St. Nicholas Church, Millvale